Kibiko/fargo3d_litva/README.md

+## This is a clone of fargo3d with minor modifications!

 # FARGO3D #

 #### A versatile MULTIFLUID HD/MHD code that runs on clusters of CPUs or GPUs, with special emphasis on protoplanetary disks.